cansavvy/DataTrail_ReOrg/docs/01_forming_questions_03_how_to_learn.md

 # How To Learn

 In the last lesson we walked through a few interesting data science projects.
-Eventually, using the foundational skills learned in the courses throughout this Course Set, with practice on your own, and with other skills you pick up along the way, you'll be completing your own, equally-awesome data science projects.
+Eventually, using the foundational skills learned, with practice on your own, and with other skills you pick up along the way, you'll be completing your own, equally-awesome data science projects.

 However, what many people don't tell you early on is that that path will be paved with a lot of failure.
 This isn't a bad thing!
 Data scientists fail *all the time*.
 They write code that produces an error they have to figure out.
 And they regularly have to abandon projects that aren't going to work out. **Failure is part of the process**.